First COVID-19 shot recipient in US now a vaccine activist - NewsBreak

 “I encourage people to speak to experts who can answer their questions, to access trusted science.
 I let them know that it’s OK to ask questions,” said Lindsay, who has spoken at events in the U.S. and Jamaica, where she is from.

 Lindsay got her shot in a widely televised moment on December 14 of last year as the U.S. was kicking off its vaccination effort.
-After getting emergency use authorization from the Food and Drug Administration just days earlier, the first shipments of COVID-19 vaccines had been arriving at hospitals for high-risk health care workers.Live updates: Omicron accounts for 59% of new cases in US
+After getting emergency use authorization from the Food and Drug Administration just days earlier, the first shipments of COVID-19 vaccines had been arriving at hospitals for high-risk health care workers.How common is long COVID-19?

 It was a tough time for Lindsay, who saw the impact of COVID-19 up close at Northwell Health’s Long Island Jewish Medical Center in Queens.